chrisdimaio/goofify/README.md

 # Goofify
-A Slack app that allows you to add dumb casing to messages
+A Slack app that allows you to add goofy casing to messages